Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

-That’s another tough question as you have a great selection out there from some top brands.
-However, I think that Plano is hard to beat.
-They did revolutionize the product after all.
+That’s another tough question, as you have a great selection out there from some top brands.
+However, I think Plano is hard to beat.
+They did revolutionize the humble tackle box, after all.

 Still, the best tackle box will be the one that works for you and your needs.
 It might not even be a branded product – and something you’ve fashioned for yourself at home.

 What makes a fishing backpack better than a regular one?